chandrashalini/chandrashalini/README.md

 **Updates:**

 🔭 I'm doing master's in Information Systems at Northeastern University graduating in May 2022.
+👨‍💻 I code every day
+📚 I read a lot of technical document too

-🔭 I worked as an Asset Allocation Quantitative Co-op at GMO LLC, where I optimised ETL Asset data pipeline and developed model improved accuracy by 20%
+🔭 I worked as an Asset Allocation Quantitative Co-op at GMO LLC, where I optimised ETL Asset data pipeline and developed asset model

-👯 I’m looking to collaborate on **Data Science**, **Machine Learning** **Deep Learning** and **Data Warehouse and Business Intelligence**
+👯 I’m looking to collaborate on **Data Science**, **Data Engineer** and **Data Warehouse and Business Intelligence**

 ## Find me around the web 🌎: